Srikeerthiraja/Student-Information-Management-System-22bce9368-/README.md

 ```

 ## Future Improvements
-- Implement refresh tokens and role-based permission policies at a finer granularity
 - Add analytics dashboards for administrators
-- Introduce automated testing for APIs
 - Deploy the system on a cloud platform with CI/CD